Azure/ms-rest-nodeauth/README.md

 ### MSI (Managed Service Identity) based login from an AppService or Azure Function created in Azure.

 The code below works for both system managed and user-assigned managed identities.
-You can leave the `MSIAppServiceOptions` empty if you want to use system managed identity.
-If you want to use the user-assigned managed identity, you must at least provide the `clientId`.
+You can leave the `options` empty if you want to use system managed identity.
+If you want to use the user-assigned managed identity, you must at least provide the `clientId` in the options.

 ```typescript
 import * as msRestNodeAuth from "@azure/ms-rest-nodeauth";